-Kurt Manwaring: You are a member of the Church of Jesus Christ of Latter-day Saints.
-Could you talk about the importance of your Mormon faith in your everyday life?
+How does being a member of the Church of Jesus Christ of Latter-day Saints impact your daily life?

 And hopefully, it helps me to be less “me, me, me” in a world that sometimes teaches us to put self first.

 Did religion come up when you played Survivor?